OSharpe001/OSharpe001.github.io/README.md

 Ended up making it a single page app, utilizing CSS to hide the "currently unnecessary page".

 **Getting a variable from one JavaScript file to another** --Using import/export statements is not working.
 Will probably have to utilize only one JavaScript file for entire app.
-Also had to incorporate my game onto the main page, index.html (difficulty getting data to transfer between pages.
+Also had to incorporate my game onto the main page, "index.html" (difficulty getting data to transfer between pages.
 Ended up making a single page app).--

 **Rounding up to the nearest number** https://www.w3schools.com/jsref/jsref_ceil.asp
---The shuffle-cards algorithm I created that utilized this was redundant (shuffle had the same placement with the same number of cards to shuffle)ended up not utilizing "Math.ceil" in this app--
+--The shuffle-cards algorithm I created that utilized this was redundant (shuffle had the same placement when shuffling same number of cards).
+Ended up not utilizing "Math.ceil" in this app--

 **Figuring out how to shuffle an array** https://javascript.info/task/shuffle#:~:text=Write%20the%20function%20shuffle(array,%2C%202%5D%20%2F%2F%20...

 **GitHub servers went down for more than a few minutes, making my app inoperable** --I need to collect all the Pokemon data and refactor my code to be able to allow my app to work without any outside dependencies--
-Spent a lot of time gathering Pokemon pictures from the web, cleaning the images and making a Javascript file to represent each picture and assosiated info.
-Did not utilize this, as yet, since it will take a decent amount of refactoring but still considering it.
+Spent a lot of time gathering Pokemon pictures from the web, cleaning the images and making a Javascript file to represent each picture and associated info.
+Did not utilize this, as yet, since it will take a decent amount of time to  refactor but still considering it.

-**Having **

 ## Technologies Used